 “I, Alice, will pay David 100 satoshis if he can provide a secret message that when fed into the SHA256 hash function results in the following output: `9ed15…232e`”.

-The properties of cryptographic hash functions guarantee that it’s impossible to figure out the secret if it’s random enough.
 In the case of the Lightning Network, the input to the cryptographic function, also called payment pre-image, is a random number calculated by the receiver’s node.
-With this clause, we guarantee that only the person that knows the secret can redeem the payment.
+With this clause, we guarantee that only the person who knows the secret can redeem the payment.

 We can use the hash provided by David and create a “path” of payments using the same structure from the contract mentioned earlier and only change the sender and the receiver.